ninesowngoal/Domo/README.md

 She is an admin bot that is currently able to:
   * Ban and kick (multiple) users with specific reasons for the kick/ban.
   * Track exp and level of users in a server (using a SQL database).
+  * Allow members to view their current level and experience points.
   * Give exp to members when they send a message or based on how long they were in a voice channel.
   * Give roles to members when they reach a certain level or reach certain levels.
   * Give roles to users when they react to a specific message with a specific emoji.